Lion Swimming Zambezi River Keeps Lodge Guests Enthralled

 Reed-fringed islands with Chikwenya in the distance.

 We could only surmise that the lion had made its way from Chikwenya and, before that, the Zimbabwe mainland.
-But its intentions had become clear - it was on a mission, determined to reach our side of the river.
+But its intentions were clear - it was on a mission, determined to reach our side of the river.

-As we rounded the island, we lost site of the swimming lion.
+As we rounded one of the islands, we lost site of the lion.
 Next thing there was a thrashing in the tall reeds to our left and a massive splash as something crashed into the water, rocking our boat and multiplying the nervous tension.
 It was a hippo, opting for the safety of the river as we motored past.